The sight of snowdrops peeping through in January or February never fails to cheer us up – here's our pick of where to go and see them this winter.

 The spectacular priory drew pilgrims for centuries and now the snowdrops bring in the crowds, too.

 Northumberland – Howick Hall

 The collection here was mostly planted between the World Wars by Lady Grey.
-February and March.
+Open to visitors in February and March.

 Peebleshire – Kailzie

 Also has a two-mile stretch of the River Tweed for fly-fishing.
 February and March.

 These marvellous gardens were designed by Capability Brown.

 More than 500,000 spring bulbs have been planted, not just snowdrops – open every day from the start of February.

 A former royal residence, Goldsborough Hall, built in 1620 and remodelled in the 1750s, is opening its snowdrop walk on selected February days, with more than 50 rare varieties.